TransRoman Dictionary in Unicode

 Do you need to upgrade?
 Check the current version number and a Release History.

 TransRoman Dictionary in Unicode for Macintosh includes two software keyboard layouts for use in Mac OS X 10.4 or higher.
 One keyboard layout takes advantage of the OpenType layout features built into the fonts for the most logical, intuitive input possible.
 Input order is letter, accent.
 The letter with its associated accents is built up automatically as you type, with all accents perfectly positioned.
-This layout requires Mellel.
+This layout requires the Mellel word processor.

 The other keyboard layout uses a dead key input method.
 The user types a key representing an accent, and nothing appears to happen on screen.
 Then the user types the letter to be modified, and the keyboard driver inputs the composite, pre-formed letter with its accent(s).
 This keyboard layout is supported by all Unicode-compatible software.